Avlye/kayumi/README.md

 ## Motivations

 At 7 years old, I had a dream sequence which I call *Lah li et*, which would last for years in that sequence.
-This repository is not to tell what happened in those dreams and exclude in open letters the communication standard used by that universe.
+This repository is mainly used to understand the pattern used during communication in this dreams.

 ## Context